-30 July 1, 6 Wednesday, Thursday, and Tuesday.
+26, 27 July 1 Wednesday, Thursday, Monday.
 Registration, including payment of fees, for the second six-week session.
 Students who register after these dates must pay a late fee.

 The Academic Calendar is subject to review and possible modification by the School.
-1994-1996 dates are provided as complete as possible as of publication of this bulletin.
+1996-1998 dates are provided as complete as OFFICIAL PROPERTY OF COLUMBIA UNIVERSITY GSAPP.